jkrishnavs/OpenMPGraphAlgorithms/README.md

    /include/energylib.h

-   You can replace the function in energylib to track power and energy consumption of the kernel.
+   You can replace the function in energylib to track power and energy consumption of the kernel. please see [4] for more details.